READINGS & WEEKLY NOTICE SHEETS

-Each week the readings for the current week will appear here.
-Previous sermons are stored here.
+Each week the readings for the current week will appear here, Along with our weekly notice sheet.

 First Reading: Jeremiah 29.
 1, 4 - 7

 A reading from Jeremiah

 These are the words of the letter which Jeremiah the prophet sent from Jerusalem to the elders of the exiles, and to the priests, the prophets, and all the people, whom Nebuchadnezzar had taken into exile from Jerusalem to Babylon: “Thus says the LORD of hosts, the God of Israel, to all the exiles whom I have sent into exile from Jerusalem to Babylon: Build houses and live in them; plant gardens and eat their produce.
 Take wives and have sons and daughters; take wives for your sons, and give your daughters in marriage, that they may bear sons and daughters; multiply there, and do not decrease.
 But seek the welfare of the city where I have sent you into exile, and pray to the LORD on its behalf, for in its welfare you will find your welfare.